Knowledge management archived articles

 LinkedIn’s profile PDF render is a useful service, but its output lacks in aesthetics.
 I like the HTML render by Jobspice, especially the one using the Green & Simple template – but I prefer hosting my resume on my own site.
 This is why since 2003 I have been using the XML Résumé Library.
 It is an XML and XSL based system for marking up, adding metadata to, and formatting résumés and curricula vitae.
 Conceptually, it is a perfect tool – and some trivial shell scripting provided me with a fully automated toolchain.
 But the project has been completely quiet since 2004 – and meanwhile we have seen the rise of the hresume microformat, an interesting case of “less is more” – especially compared to the even heavier HR-XML.

 Interestingly, both LinkedIn and Jobspice use hresume.
-A PHP LinkedIn hResume grabber part of a Wordpress plugin by Brad Touesnard takes the hresume microformat block from a LinkedIn public profile page and weeds out all the LinkedIn specific chaff.
+A PHP LinkedIn hResume grabber part of a WordPress plugin by Brad Touesnard takes the hresume microformat block from a LinkedIn public profile page and weeds out all the LinkedIn specific chaff.
 With pure hresume semantic XHTML, you just have to add CSS to obtain a presentable CV.
 So my plan is now to use LinkedIn as a resume writing aid and a social networking tool, and use hresume microformated output extracted from it to host a nice CSS styled CV on my own site.

 Preparing to do that, I went through the “hResume examples in the wild” page of the microformats wiki and selected the favorite styles that I’ll use for inspiration :